majguo/java-on-azure-samples/camel-quarkus-azure-storage-blob/README.md

 }
 ```

-It creates a `BlobServiceClient` with the `DefaultAzureCredentialBuilder` beforehand, and then regiter to the Camel context so that the camel component `azure-storage-blob` can use it to authenticate to Azure Storage Blob.
+It creates a `BlobServiceClient` with the `DefaultAzureCredentialBuilder` beforehand, and then register to the Camel context so that the camel component `azure-storage-blob` can use it to authenticate to Azure Storage Blob.

 The invoking of `new DefaultAzureCredentialBuilder().build()` creates a `DefaultAzureCredential` object, which implements `ChainedTokenCredential` including `ManagedIdentityCredential`, `SharedTokenCacheCredential`, `IntelliJCredential`, `AzureCliCredential`, `WorkloadIdentityCredential`, etc.
 The `DefaultAzureCredential` tries each credential in order until one of them successfully acquires a token.